mugishasam123/SkillSwap/README.md

 - **Persistence:** User preferences (e.g., theme) stored with SharedPreferences.
 - **Responsive UI:** Adapts to device orientation and input methods.
 - **Validation:** User-friendly error handling and form validation.
-- **Firebase Integration:** All data stored and synced in real-time with Firestore.
+- **Firebase Integration:** All data is stored and synced in real-time with Firestore.

 ---